Flexible inference of evolutionary accumulation dynamics using uncertain observational data: Materials and methods

 \section{Materials and methods}

 \textbf{Hypercubic transition paths with Linear Algebra for Uncertainty.} We consider a state space $S$ that is the set of all binary strings of length $L$, where $L$ is the number of features in our system.
 Each binary string describes a state by the presence (1) or absence (0) of each of these $L$ features.
-A transition from state $s_i$ to $s_j$ is allowed if the binary string $s_j$ differs from $s_i$ by the presence of exactly one `1': that is, only transitions that involve the acquisition of one feataure are allowed.
+A transition from state $s_i$ to $s_j$ is allowed if the binary string $s_j$ differs from $s_i$ by the presence of exactly one `1': that is, only transitions that involve the acquisition of one feature are allowed.
 The resulting structure is a directed acyclic graph which we call a hypercubic transition graph.
-The HyperLAU algorithm can be used to learn the transition probabilities $a_{i,j} = \{X_{t} = s_i | X_{t-1} = s_j\} $ of a discrete Markov process $X_t$ on such a hypercubic transition graph.
+The HyperLAU algorithm can be used to learn the transition probabilities $a_{s_i,s_j} = P(X_{t} = s_i | X_{t-1} = s_j) $ of a discrete Markov process $X_t$ on such a hypercubic transition graph.
+In so doing, the likely evolutionary pathways supported by observation are inferred.\\

-The likelihood calculation finds the probability that a random walk that runs from the $000...$ state to the $111...$ state and emits exactly two signals compatible with the ancestral and descendant observations in a datapoint.
-Beginning with an initial guess of a transition matrix, we then optimize the likelihood.
+We consider observations of the general form $\{k^{a}, k^{d}\}$, which are ancestor ($a$) and descendant ($d$) pairs derived from a dataset (see below).
+Each member of a pair is a string of length $L$ which consists of known (0 or 1), or uncertain (?) markers for each feature.
+A state node $s$ in the hypercube is called \emph{compatible} with an observation $k$ if and only if all positions in the string that are not represented by a uncertainty marker are equal.
+Our goal is a likelihood calculation finding the probability that a random walk that runs from the $000...$ state to the $111...$ state and emits exactly two signals will produce signals compatible with the ancestral and descendant observations in a datapoint.
+Beginning with an initial guess of a transition matrix, we then optimize the likelihood.\\

-The dataset we use consists of two binary strings for each data point, one \textit{ancestor} and one \textit{descendant} state.
-This way it is possible to describe an evolutionary development of one sample, either measured at two different time points (longitudinal data) or if they are ancestor and descendant.
-Even cross-sectional data can be used, by setting all positions of all ancestor strings to zero.
-This reflects the general assumption that every modelled trajectory originally started at the zero-state where no features are obtained.
-The strength of HyperLAU is thereby, that the strings in the dataset can contain uncertain positions, which are indicated by a `?' instead of a 0 or a 1, and describe a lack of knowledge.
-These uncertainty markers can appear in any number and in both the ancestor and the descendant state and are considered in the likelihood calculation.